-The funds not necessary for the payment of claims are invested in the Orange County Treasury and Local Agency Investment Fund (LAIF) in Sacramento, California, which is administered by the State Treasurer's Office.
-Those assets needed for current operations are maintained in a local checking account.
+The funds not necessary for the payment of claims are invested in the Orange County Treasury.
+Those assets needed for current operations are maintained with the State of California Local Agency Investment Fund (L.A.I.F.) and Union Bank general and claim checking account.